Cloud Backup & Disaster Recovery

 The General Data Protection Regulation (GDPR) is a new law that is intended to strengthen and harmonise data protection.

-Small business or large corporate, with the pending deadline approaching on May 25th 2018 to be GDPR compliant, it is something you need to consider and action for your organisation.
+Small business or large corporate, with the new General Data Protection Regulation now in force, the requirement to be GDPR compliant is something you need to consider and action for your organisation.
 The following information is not designed to offer all the answers on what GDPR means to you and your organisation.
 However, we will look at how the cloud backup and disaster recovery services offered by AssureStor can assist you and your organisation in working towards GDPR compliance.

 What is GDPR?